makyo/writing/content/non-fiction/recipes/2016-05-01-chana-masala.md

 ![Chana Masala and raita](/assets/recipes/chana-masala.jpg)

-Every now and then, I go thorugh a vegetarian kick, though I don't think the household will let me make it permanent.
+Every now and then, I go through a vegetarian kick, though I don't think the household will let me make it permanent.
 Even so, it's nice to have a protein filled veggie dish to remind everyone that they're delicious!
 I knew this as chick-pea curry, at first, but it's a little more complex than that.

 ### Ingredients